2333 N. Tucson Blvd.

 Board of Directors’ Meetings

-12. During the final session of the Winter Annual Meeting of the Board of Directors of the United States Handball Association, the Board of Directors shall elect the officers of the corporation for the ensuing year.
+12. During the final session of the Winter Meeting of the Board of Directors of the United States Handball Association, the Board of Directors shall elect the officers of the corporation for the ensuing year.
 Every other year, a President shall be elected to serve a term of two (2) years.
-Each year, a Vide President, Treasurer and Secretary shall be elected to serve terms of one (1) year.
+Each year, a Vice President, Treasurer and Secretary shall be elected to serve terms of one (1) year.

 13. Special meetings of the Board of Directors may be called by the President on seven (7) days notice to each member of the Board of Directors.
 Special meetings shall also be called by the President in like manner and on like notice on the written request of eight (8) of the members of the Board of Directors.

 14. At all meetings of the Board of Directors, nine (9) shall constitute a quorum, and the action of the Board of Directors at such meetings shall be binding upon all members of the Board of Directors and the members of the United States Handball Association.
 The executive committee shall have authority to break tie votes of the board of directors.